HaleFader/HaleFader.github.io/index.md

 <h2> Restaurant information overview </h2>

 For visitors trying to make the most of New York City’s food scene, it helps to first get a sense of the overall restaurant landscape.
 In this section, we give an overview of where the most restaurants are located, which types of cuisine you’re most likely to encounter, and what common health violations inspectors tend to find.
 We also look at how health grades vary across boroughs—valuable insight for anyone deciding where to dine.
-All these insights are collected in an overview in figure 2.
+All these insights are collected in an overview in Figure 2.
 So whether you’re staying in Manhattan or venturing into Queens or the Bronx, this background can help you make smarter, safer choices.

 <figure style="text-align: center;">